 It can look like just the two of you climbing a mountain and saying your vows under a waterfall near the top; inviting your immediate family to witness anywhere in the world; or bringing your 30 closest peeps to take the gondola up the top of Kicking Horse Mountain Resort with you to celebrate your love.

 The best thing about eloping is that there are no rules and you can create an intentionally intimate wedding day that truly reflects who you are.
-Your elopement is the day you are married; it is still a wedding and should not be treated like an all-day photo shoot – we all know the best moments are the ones in between, the laughs, stollen kisses and windswept emotions, and thats what I am here for!
+Your elopement is the day you are married; it is still a wedding and should not be treated like an all-day photo shoot.
+We all know the best moments are the ones in between, the laughs, stollen kisses and windswept emotions.
+Those are the moments that I am here for!

 01. What do we need to make it legal in Banff?

 Firstly, yes even if you are not Canadian (hola at my International clients!!), you can be legally wed in Banff.
 Step one is to find the perfect wedding officiant for you.
 Next, you will need to pick up a marriage license at any Alberta Registry office – these are good for 90 days from date of issue & some officiants (like Casey and the crew at Urban Officiant) will do this as a service for you, make sure to ask whoever you hire!

 During the ceremony, you need 2 people to act as witness – I would be honoured to sign the documents for you!